|

 Dough with orange sugar on top.

-Using a sharp knife, cut the logs into 12 slices and place the cut-side down in a round pan that has been coated with non-stick spray.
+2. Using a sharp knife, cut the logs into 12 slices and place them cut-side down in a round pan coated with non-stick spray.
 Repeat with the other half of the dough.

 Unbaked orange sweet rolls in a round cake pan,.